hamzahyous/comp423-course-notes/docs/tutorials/go-setup.md

 ```

 ### Part 1 - Creating main.go
 Currently, we need to create a file to write our "Hello COMP423" program.
 At the root of the project, you need to create a file called `main.go`.
 If you haven't written in Go before, you can learn more about the syntax [here](https://medium.com/@manus.can/learn-golang-basic-syntax-in-10-minutes-48608a315896).
-However, for simplicity's sake, I will provide the code below and walk you through it.
+However, for simplicity's sake, there will be code provided below to walk you through it.

 ```go
 package main